AZurek17/pwa-text-editor/README.md

 ## Installation

-This application requires express, and mongoose.
 * To install all dependences, run: npm install
-* To load the seeds into the database, run: npm run seed
-* To start the server, run: node server.js
+* To build and start the server, run: npm run start

 ## Usage

+Just another text editor.
+You can install the app onto a local computer just by clicking the install button.

 ## License